bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 will install Bugzilla and all its dependencies.
 If you don't have the vhosts USE flag enabled, Bugzilla will end up in :file:`/var/www/localhost/bugzilla`.

-Then, you can skip to :ref:`configuring your database <config-database>`.
+Then, you can skip to :ref:`configuring your database
+<linux-config-database>`.

+.. _linux-install-perl:

 Perl
 ====